vladuzzul/Hotel-Management-System/README.md

 ### Room Management
 - View all rooms or check availability.
 - Add, delete, or modify room details (e.g., price).
-- Search for specific rooms based on ID.
+- Search for specific rooms by ID.

 ### Reservation Management
 - Add, modify, or delete reservations.